edgedb/edgedb/docs/clients/connection.rst

   Only use this approach in development; it isn't recommended to include sensitive information hard-coded in your production source code.
 Use environment variables instead.
-How to set environment variables depends on your development environment; different languages, frameworks, cloud hosting providers, and container-based workflows each provide various mechanisms for doing so.
+Different languages, frameworks, cloud hosting providers, and container-based workflows each provide various mechanisms for setting environment variables.

 These are the most common ways to connect to an instance, however EdgeDB supports several other options for advanced use cases.
 For a complete reference